Ulcinj Gay Travel

 Most travelers choose to stay in the Ulcinj old town center.
 Instead, my good friend Martin and I chose a location that is much more secluded.

-We stayed at the spacious Mediterraneo Hotel, an ApartHotel outside Ulcinj proper.
-Meditarraneo is located in a secluded area only accessible via a one-lane, hilly road from the old town center.
+We stayed at Buzuku Apartments Mediterraneo, a spacious ApartHotel outside central Ulcinj.
+The property is located in a secluded area only accessible via a one-lane, hilly road from the old town center.

 Our stay included a free parking spot, superb daily breakfasts, an enormous traditional apartment, and a private beach.
 If you choose to stay at Mediterraneo, note that it is still perfectly walkable from the Ulcinj old town.

 Hotel Pirate Old Town is another fantastic option for a more luxurious Ulcinj hotel.
-I had a late lunch at Hotel Pirate Old Town and saw some of the building.
+I had a late lunch at Hotel Pirate Old Town and saw some of the hotel’s building.
 Their stellar attention to detail and the central location make it unbeatable.